Nouradawy/super_app/README.md

 **GeneralChat - Social**

 **GeneralChat**
-*  BrainStorming :detected section for polls separated from chat ,  where members can disuse important Topics which can help with decision-making.
+*  BrainStorming :dedicated section for polls separated from chat ,  where members can disuse important Topics which can help with decision-making.
 * every member is labeled with there building number and there apartment which helps for making you feel more connected and recognizable
 * electronic signature collection [future plans]
 * members can report unappropriated or against community roles message so Admins can view this reports to take the appropriate action